Functional-Metabolomics-Lab/MicrospotReader_test/README.md

 1. Clone this repository
 2. Install all packages from the `requirements.txt` file:

-`python -m pip install -r requirements.tyt`
+`python -m pip install -r requirements.txt`

 3. Open Windows Terminal and go to the main folder of the repository: